milafrerichs/new-mila-frerichs/content/newsletter/2019-07-14-weekly-notes.md

 +++
 date = "2019-07-14T10:00:00+02:00"
-description = "Weekly Newsletter about Maps, Data Visualization, Open Data & Civic Tech" images = ["https://res.cloudinary.com/civicvision/image/upload/v1563172585/milafrerichs.com/newsletter/social-media-header/weekly-notes-2019-07-14.png"] summary = "This week we look at city density through a different measurement.
+description = "Weekly Newsletter about Maps, Data Visualization, Open Data & Civic Tech\nThis week we look at city density through a different measurement.
+Find out more about subway commuting times in New York City and a new tool to let your users draw their expectations of your chart. " images = ["https://res.cloudinary.com/civicvision/image/upload/v1563172585/milafrerichs.com/newsletter/social-media-header/weekly-notes-2019-07-14.png"] summary = "This week we look at city density through a different measurement.
 Find out more about subway commuting times in New York City and a new tool to let your users draw their expectations of your chart. " title = "Weekly Notes"